Saturday, November 25, 2006

 By Adam Clark

 Full-time - Arsenal 1-1 Newcastle - It was a frantic finale at Emirates Stadium but Arsenal just couldn't beat the magnificent Given for a second time.
 Kieron Dyer opened the scoring with a sublime finish on the half hour mark but Thierry Henry upped Arsenal's tempo after the break and it was he who curled in a wonderful free-kick to level the game.
-Wenger's men pushed forward in search of a winner but Newcastle's goalkeeper produced a heroic performance to deny them all three points.
+Wenger's men pushed forward in search of a winner but Newcastle's goalkeeper produced a heroic performance to deny them all three points.92 mins - Adebayor misses a golden chance to win it for Arsenal.
+The Togo striker was left unmarked at the back post but headed straight into the ground to give Given his easiest save of the afternoon.

 87 mins - Hleb cross from the byline and Adebayor is one of a cluster of players who somehow bundle the ball wide from inside the six-yard box.
 It's been an enthralling few minutes here at Emirates Stadium.